 Master's and doctoral students in the final phase of their graduate programs may be eligible for this award.
 Resident, nonresident, and international graduate students will be given equal consideration.
 Requests may include only students who have an extenuating financial emergency that would result in their attrition.

 Awards will be made on a one-time only basis normally during a student's final term in the graduate program, and are intended to help defray the cost of degree completion.
 Awards up to $500 per recipient may be made.

-Nominations must be received in the Graduate School by October 27, 2014, by 5PM.
-Awards will be determined in November 2014 (tentative).
+Nominations must be received in the Graduate School by 5PM October 18, 2018 .
+Awards will be determined in November 2018 (tentative).

 Students may not apply directly for financial assistance under this program.
 Departments and programs may submit nominations to the Graduate School on behalf of graduate students who are facing a critical financial emergency that could impede degree completion.
 Departments and programs are asked to only make requests for the most compelling circumstances.